Devo Security Operations

 Please keep in mind that the priority levels used in SecOps alerts (shown above) do not correspond to the ones used in the common alerts defined in Devo.
 You can see the priority levels used in Devo when you create a new alert from the search window, as you can see in the capture below.
 As said, these priority levels do not correspond to the ones defined in SecOps.

 Finally, alerts are also classified following the MITRE ATT&CK definition of techniques and tactics.
-Each technique has several tactics and alerts are assigned the ones that best define their nature.
+Each tactic has several techinques and alerts are assigned the ones that best define their nature.
 Learn more about the MITRE ATT&CK system here.

 Security Operations lookups

 There are three types of lookups in SecOps: main lookups, multi-lookups, and dynamic lookups.

 - Main lookups are available only on the domain the SecOps app is installed.
 The installation of these files is performed by the Devo team and they could be watched and modified by Admin users.
 The most important lookup is SecOpsAlertDescription, which contains the list of predefined alerts used in SecOps.

 - Multi-lookups are available to all domains, but users cannot modify them.
 Some of them are SecOps configuration files, and some others store security information that comes from MISP services.
 This information is periodically updated in different ways.
 Some are static (for example CheckBackdoorConnection), some are updated weekly (for example SuspiciousFileExtension) and some others are updated daily (for example. farsight feeds).